Online Master's in Occupational Safety and Health

 Checklist for admission

-- You must meet the prerequisite undergraduate course requirements before applying to the master's degree.
-These are listed in the Admissions Requirements link below.
+You must meet the prerequisite undergraduate course requirements before applying to the master's degree.
+These are listed in Conditional Admissions below.

-The following courses are the minimum accepted requirements for pursuing the MS in Occupational Safety and Health.
-Occupational Safety and Health courses must be passed with a grade of “C” or higher.
+The following courses are the minimum accepted requirements for pursuing a master’s degree in occupational safety and health.
 Applicable work experience, training and certifications may exempt individuals from some courses.
 This will be determined by the Department Graduate Admissions Committee on a case-by-case basis and will require submission of additional supporting documentation.

 - Introductory Chemistry (CHE 105)

 - Algebra and Trigonometry (MAT 130 or MAT 140 and 145 or 150 or 230)

 Students must also complete 15 prerequisite credit hours in occupational safety and health and pass these courses with a grade of "C" or higher: